zingus/Crysis-Pseudo-Fullscreen-Nanny/README.md

 So, after only 11 years it's been around, I eventually started playing Crysis, the 2007 videogame with the astonishingly overpowered rendering engine.

-And I noticed it has some fullscreen issues. (i.e. it doesn't *stay* fullscreen)
+And I noticed it has some fullscreen issues. (i.e. it doesn't *stay* fullscreen, Crysis forgets you wanted it fullsceen as soon as you alt-tab out of it)

 So I devised an half assed *autohotkey* workaround, a script that: